allenc2014/antigravity-sandbox/README.md

 | `./config` | `/config` | `abc` user's home directory — persists settings, extensions, dotfiles |
 | `./workspace` | `/workspace` | Shared project files |

+> [!WARNING]
+> When running in WSL 2, the `./workspace` and `./config` folders reside entirely inside the WSL Ubuntu virtual machine.
+If you unregister or remove your WSL distribution, this volume data will be permanently deleted.
+Always commit and push your project code to a remote Git repository before removing or resetting the WSL VM.

 ## Docker-in-Docker

 The container runs with `privileged: true`, which allows a nested Docker daemon.
 Inside the desktop: